 Just remember, don’t abuse this power.

 It’s quite tempting to use texts to sell but don’t.
-There’s a reason why people open them immediately as soon as they receive it.
+There’s a reason why people open them immediately as soon as they receive them.
 The last thing you want to do is to be blocked from your customer’s inbox.
 Instead, use this platform to make genuine connections by checking in regularly, not just when you’re trying to sell or when they bought something from you.

 Lastly, do try to make it personal and use their first name if you can.
 If possible, highlight their hard work and value, or something special about them, every time you drop a text.